 This amount should agree with the "Permitted assets" column on LINE 16 of FORM C. Refer to schedule 2 to the Rules of BMDC for the definition of "Permitted Assets".
-Note that securities listed on Bursa Malaysia Securities Berhad may be included as "Permitted Assets" under sub-paragraph (i)(iv) of the definition.
+Note that "Permitted Assets" include securities listed on a stock exchange approved by BMDC under sub-paragraph1(b) (i)(iv) of Schedule 2.